 Sing Sing Correctional Facility

 Sing Sing Correctional Facility in Ossining, New York is a maximum security prison for men operated by the New York State Department of Corrections and Community Supervision (DOCCS).
 The facility houses approximately 1,750 inmates.
-Sing Sing is the second oldest prison in New York State, and is located about 30 miles north of New York City on the bank of the Hudson River.
+Sing Sing is the second oldest prison in New York State and is located about 30 miles north of New York City on the bank of the Hudson River.

 Volunteers are an integral part of programming at Sing Sing, approximately 1,000 volunteers enter the prison annually to help facilitate educational, music and religious programs.
 DOCCS policy mandates that inmates who do not have a GED earn one while incarcerated in a New York State correctional facility.
-To help inmates obtain their GED, Sing Sing offers classes in Pre-General Equivalency Diploma (Pre-GED), General Equivalency Diploma (GED) and English as a Second Language (ESL).
+To help the men obtain their GED, Sing Sing offers classes in Pre-General Equivalency Diploma (Pre-GED), General Equivalency Diploma (GED) and English as a Second Language (ESL).

 Sullivan Correctional Facility

 Sullivan Correctional Facility in Fallsburg, New York is a maximum security prison for men operated by the New York State Department of Corrections and Community Supervision (DOCCS).
-Sullivan’s maximum security area incarcerates approximately 600 inmates and its minimum security annex has a population of approximately 220 inmates.
+Sullivan’s maximum security area incarcerates approximately 600 inmates and its minimum security annex has a population of approximately 220 men.
 The prison is located on an 850 acre stretch of land that also contains Woodbourne Correctional Facility, a medium-security prison.
 It was built on a sharp upslope overlooking the Neversink River valley.